-If the applicant failed to follow all directions in filling out the 22-R, the evaluator should not give full points for this sub-question and should use their best judgment to choose the score they feel best represents the information given.
+If the applicant failed to follow all directions in filling out the 22-R, the evaluator should not give full points for this sub-question.

-Points Evaluating the 22-R (Non-Infrastructure Work Plan): Completeness 4 Points The applicant submits a strong 22-R that includes a complete , clear , and organized work plan with in-depth detail that outlines the various tasks and costs of the program 2-3 Points The applicant submits an average 22-R that includes a work plan with enough detail and organization to outline the various tasks and costs of the program, but may be unclear in some areas.
+Points Evaluating the 22-R (Non-Infrastructure Work Plan): Completeness 4 Points The applicant submits a strong 22-R that includes a complete, clear, and organized work plan with in-depth detail that outlines the various tasks and costs of the program 2-3 Points The applicant submits an average 22-R that includes a work plan with enough detail and organization to outline the various tasks and costs of the program, but may be unclear in some areas.
 1 Point The applicant submits a weak 22-R that includes a work plan that is poorly developed and vague or unclear in outlining the various tasks of the program 0 Points The applicant failed to provide the 22-R.